1. About alendronic acid

 Will it affect my fertility?

-However, if you're trying to get pregnant speak to a pharmacist or your doctor before taking alendronic acid.
-This is because there isn't enough evidence to say that this medicine is safe to take in pregnancy.
+However, if you're trying to get pregnant, speak to a pharmacist or your doctor before taking alendronic acid.
+This is because most women will need to stop taking alendronic acid before getting pregnant.

 Can I drive or ride a bike?